 The Highway Code for horse riders states that, whenever possible, you should ride with other calm horses.
-This is especially important if you expect your horse to act 'nervously' around traffic.
+This is especially important if you expect your horse to act 'nervously' around road traffic.

 Note: Horse riders should always use a saddle and a bridle.
 Read further information about the minimum level of driver competence and vehicle safety practices to use for driving horse-drawn vehicles.